zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/schema-data-fields/use-binary-vector.md

 </Admonition>

-## Use binary vectors in Milvus{#use-binary-vectors-in-milvus}
+## Use binary vectors{#use-binary-vectors}

 ### Add vector field{#add-vector-field}

-To use binary vectors in Milvus, first define a vector field for storing binary vectors when creating a collection.
+To use binary vectors in Zilliz Cloud clusters, first define a vector field for storing binary vectors when creating a collection.
 This process includes:

 1. Setting `datatype` to the supported binary vector data type, i.e., `BINARY_VECTOR`.